 Local authorities are administrative offices that provide services within their local areas.
 There are 152 across England which are education authorities.
 For more information about local government, see

-The Local Offer, published by every local authority, tells you what support is available for children and young people with special educational needs and/or disabilities, and their families.
+The Local Offer, published by every Local Authority, tells you what support is expected to be available for children and young people with special educational needs and/or disabilities, and their families.
 It includes information about education, health and care provision.
 It also gives information about training, employment and independent living for young people with special educational needs and/or disabilities.

 From M - R